jsongo/hugo-page/themes/ananke/README.md

 - `len`
 - Conditionals
 - `ge` (greater than or equal to)
-- `.Site.Params.mainSections` to avoid hard-coding "blog," etc. [[release note](https://github.com/gohugoio/hugo/blob/66ec6305f6cb450ddf9c489854146bac02f7dca1/docs/content/meta/release-notes.md#enhancements)]
+- `.Site.Params.mainSections` to avoid hard-coding "blog," etc. [[https://github.com/gohugoio/hugo/blob/66ec6305f6cb450ddf9c489854146bac02f7dca1/docs/content/meta/release-notes.md#enhancements]]]

 This theme uses the "Tachyons" CSS library.
 This will allow you to manipulate the design of the theme by changing class names in HTML without touching the original CSS files.
 For more information see the [Tachyons website](https://tachyons.io/).